By: Marilyn L. Davis

 - Color can carry specific meaning

-- Meaning is based on learned or biologically innate
+- Meaning based on learned or biologically innate

-- The perception is up to the person perceiving it
+- The perception is up to the person seeing it

 - The visual process forces color motivated behavior

-- Color meaning and effect has to do with context as well
+- Color meaning and effect have to do with context as well

-Studies in the United States have shown that certain colors convey a particular intent, action or emotion and that colors have both a positive and negative connotation.
+Studies in the United States have shown that specific colors convey a particular intent, action, or emotion and that colors have both positive and negative connotations.

 People think using pictures.
-We are drawn to the image.
-John Berger, a media theorist, writes in his book Ways of Seeing “Seeing comes before words.
+In his book Ways of Seeing, John Berger, a media theorist, writes, “Seeing comes before words.
 The child looks and recognizes before it can speak.”
 Most of us could identify a cat by the picture long before we understood that the black squiggly lines spelled C-A-T.

-Dr. Lynell Burmark, Associate at the Thornburg Center for Professional Development and writer of several books and papers on visual literacy, said, “…unless our words, concepts, ideas are hooked onto an image, they will go in one ear, sail through the brain, and go out the other ear.
-Words are processed by our short-term memory.
+Dr. Lynell Burmark, Associate at the Thornburg Center for Professional Development, said, “…unless our words, concepts, ideas are hooked onto an image, they will go in one ear, sail through the brain, and go out the other ear.
+Our short-term memory processes words.
 We can only retain about 7 bits of information (plus or minus 2).
-This is why, by the way, that we have 7-digit phone numbers.
-Images, on the other hand, go directly into long-term memory where they are indelibly etched.”
+This is why, by the way, we have 7-digit phone numbers.
+On the other hand, images go directly into long-term memory where they are indelibly etched.”

-So, I could emphasize this article with a picture of a cat or move on to the next point.
-Frankly, a photo of a cat, regardless of how appealing, might confuse my readers.
+So, I could emphasize this article with a cat picture or move on to the next point.
+Frankly, a cat photo, regardless of how appealing, might confuse my readers.
 Unfortunately, when readers are confused, they often leave.
 So we have to be mindful of what images we select.

-If I were writing an article about the universal appeal of soccer, I could use a picture of a black and white soccer ball.
+1. I could use a black and white soccer ball picture.
 It’s an appropriate image.
 I’d then leave it up to the reader’s imagination to fill in the intent.
 However, It is essentially a dull image.